-If you have lived continuously but unlawfully in the UK for long periods, it may be possible to obtain lawful immigration status through a long residence or private life visa.
+If you have lived continuously but unlawfully in the UK for long periods, it may be possible to obtain lawful immigration status through a private life application.

-If you have been in the UK without lawful leave to remain, you may be able to apply on grounds of the private life you have built up in the UK.
-Some people arrived in the UK as a visitor and did not return to their home country but never obtained lawful leave to remain in the UK.
-Some were brought here as children and did not realise they had no legal immigration status until they tried to find work or to study at university.
+Some people arrived in the UK as a visitor or a student and did not return to their home country but never obtained lawful permission to stay in the UK.
+Some came to the UK as children and did not realise they had no legal immigration status until they tried to find work or to study at university.

 Your application will depend on how old you are and how long you have been in the UK.
 Here are the different types of Private Life Applications: